...serving the 4-legged members of the GTA for over 15 years!

 Can Hip Dysplasia be Prevented?
 Any or all of these may help.

-Chiropractic.
+Chiropractic when young.
 Animal chiropractors treat dogs with misaligned and poorly moving (subluxated) hips, pelvis and vertabrae.
 This leads to altered movement patterns, joint angles, ranges of motion and muscle tone that affect the hip.
 It is reasonable to suggest that subluxations can lead to altered hip joint function and thus dysplasia.
 Therefore it is reasonable that early chiropractic intervention to attempt to prevent the laxity and subsequent dysplasia.
 Pelvic and spinal misalignment can often cause a functional short leg, strained, tight and weak hamstrings and gluteal, and strained hip flexor muscles.
 This can cause a change in the movement pattern leading to laxity in the hip joint.
 This poorly controlled motion putting abnormal forces on the soft cartilage is often the start of the spiral down into dysplasia.

 Limit exercise especially jumping exercises like frisbee until mature.
 But do exercise the dog to increase rear end musculature, like moderate occasional off-leash running (nothing repetitive like fetch) and swimming.
 At 3 months old limit walking to two, twenty minute walks a day, preferably on slightly rolling terrain.
 At 4 months of age increase the pace but keep the duration to twenty minutes.
 At 5 months of age increase distance to about two miles.
 At 6 months keep the distance at about two miles but add more varied terrain, hills, trail, side slopes and a little jumping and some stairs.
 At eight months gradually increase the exercise to two walks of one hour per day.
 Always exercise to tolerance - if the puppy wants to stop, then stop.